What is ketamine therapy?

 - Ketamine may be used in low doses to reduce severe pain that stems from:

-- Studies have also shown ketamine to be a potential treatment for individuals with anxiety disorder, including social anxiety disorder (SAD).
+Studies have also shown ketamine to be a potential treatment for individuals with anxiety disorders, including social anxiety disorder (SAD).

-Interested in getting more information about how ketamine may be able to support your wellness goals?
-The expert professionals at Klarisana can answer your treatment questions, provide details about using ketamine for your specific needs, and more.
+If you are interested in getting more information about how ketamine may be able to support your well-being, our team is at your disposal to answer your treatment questions and provide details about using ketamine for your specific needs, as well as any other doubts you may still have regarding ketamine therapy.